bogd/anova-oven-api/docs/README.md

 ### Sending commands

-*Note*: There are many places where the requests use UUIDs.
+*Note*: There are many places where the APO (oven) requests use UUIDs.
 As far as I was able to tell, you could place pretty much anything there, and it will work.
 The recommended way is to use version 4 UUIDs - you can generate them for example [here](https://www.uuidgenerator.net/).
+The APC (cooker) requests use a different format (22 random hexadecimal digits) for the same purpose.
+One possible generator is [here](https://www.browserling.com/tools/random-hex).

 To tell a device what to do, you need to send a JSON-formatted message over the websocket connection.
 Make sure to place your own device ID (collected from the `STATE` messages - see above) under `id` (for oven) or `cookerId` (for sous-vide cooker)!
+For the sous-vide cooker, you can also find your cooker ID in the app, under Profile -> Settings (the gear icon on the top right) -> Connection/Cooker Details -> Device ID .

 As mentioned above, whenever the command needs a UUID, you can write your own, or you can [generate](https://www.uuidgenerator.net/) one.